crawlab-team/crawlab-docs/en/Integration/Nodejs.md

 })();
 ```

-Then start the crawler.
+Then start the spider.
 After running, you should be able to see the result in **task details - result**.